Bottom line: With its M2 chipset and all-new design, the new MacBook Air (2022) is the best MacBook that most people should currently buy.

 The most notable change in terms of design is the new uniformity of the MacBook Air's shell shape.
 Gone is the tapered wedge of the previous MacBook Air design, with the M2 version instead measuring the same thickness across its entire profile.
 You're looking at measurements of 1.13cm x 30.41cm x 21.5cm (H x W x D) for the 2022 model compared to 0.41–1.61cm x 30.41cm x 21.24cm for the M1 Air.
 Though the dimensions are close, Apple measures that out as a 20% reduction in overall volume by keeping that uniform height across the device, with it weighing 2.7 lbs.
 (1.24kg) now compared to the previous 2.8 lbs.
 (1.29kg).

 In real terms, you're left with a device that is still remarkably portable for the power it pushes — easily balanced on the palm of your hand, and near unnoticeable in terms of weight in a rucksack.
 In my experience, it seems to rest more steadily on a surface too, with four rubberized feet on its underside preventing it from sliding around, and better balanced when seated on your lap.
+Even with one of the best cases for MacBook Air with M2, there isn't much heft here.

 Apple's Magic Keyboard laptop keys are far improved compared to the years when the company opted for butterfly key designs in its portable computers, and the M2 MacBook Air continues in that fine fashion.
 There is good clicky travel to each key, with the array well spaced out and backlit for comfort in darker ambient lighting.
 This entire review was written on the MacBook Air, and it was a breeze to sit at for many long hours, even given the machine's diminutive size.
 New for the 2022 MacBook Air is a row of full-size function keys above the number row, making them far easier to access and identify.
 That includes a chunky Esc key on the left, and a power / Touch ID fingerprint scanner on the top right, now in a much larger size to accommodate a larger span of your fingertips.
 It's much preferred.